Manage my Service

 For security reasons and to support multi factor authentication, shared email addresses will no longer be supported.

-Even if you plan to use the same email address you use to login to our existing systems, uou still need to provide the Care Inspectorate with this email address now using the Manage my Service User Details Form.
+Even if you plan to use the same email address you use to login to our existing systems, you still need to provide the Care Inspectorate with this email address now using the Manage my Service User Details Form.

 You will be able to complete the first-time login journey for the Manage my Service portal when it goes live in August 2026.
 You will enter your unique email address, verify your identity, and set your own secure password on that date.

-Our eForms and CI Digital Portal systems will be active until August with your existing login details.
-From this date onwards your interactions with the Care Inspectorate will be administered via Manage my Service and you will not have access to eForms or the CI Digital Portal.
+Our Electronic Forms (eForms) and Care Inspectorate Digital Portal systems will be active until August with your existing login details.
+From this date onwards all your interactions with us will be administered via Manage my Service.

-For a small number of care services, in-progress registrations and inspections will continue to be managed via the eForms and CI Digital Portal systems.
+For a small number of care services, in-progress registrations and inspections will continue to be managed via the Electronic Forms (eForms) and Care Inspectorate Digital Portal systems.
 You will be informed if this is the case.

 For all other care services, Manage my Service will be the single portal for managing your care service with us.